goFrendiAsgard/tocer/README.md

 # Tocer

 Every good software started with the proper testing scenario.
-A proper testing scenario is only possible if you have clear documented requirements.
+A proper testing scenario is only possible if you have documented requirements.

 Do you want to write a better document?
 Do you have too many ideas and you don't even know where to start?